 2.)
 El Ateno Bookstore

 Spectacular!
-An old theatre transformed into a beautiful book store.
-Definitely a sight to see, especially for book worms.
+An old theater transformed into a beautiful book store.
+Definitely a sight to see, especially for book worms

 Bursting with color, culture and photo ops, the La Boca neighborhood is a fantastic place to explore.
 Get a real feel for the Boca area by walking from the Boca Juniors stadium to El Caminito. *note: the area can be a little sketchy in some parts so be sure to be aware of your surroundings.